GreycLab/gmic-community/news/gmic325_en.md

 In this article, we will describe a few of these new filter effects and give some news about the project.
 We will also show some examples for the `gmic` command line tool, which is by far the most powerful interface provided by the project.

-# 2. New abstraction, _Glitch Art_ and pattern generation filters
+# 2. New Abstraction, _Glitch Art_ and Pattern Generation Filters

 - To begin this new features report, let's mention the existence of a new transformation filter which converts images to [Line Art](https://en.wikipedia.org/wiki/Line_art) drawings.
 This filter, appropriately named **Artistic / Line Art** was conceived by [Claude Lion](https://github.com/cl4cnam), an external contributor who is already the author of multiple filters (such as the very appreciated **Artistic / Comic Book**, [already mentioned](https://gmic.eu/gmic300/#_2_1_artistic_effects) in our previous article.